 Indeed, the primary motivation for the present study is the desire to find the most general level at which this method of argument will work.
-Careful examination reveals that one can toy as much as one likes with the axioms governing the metric spaces underlying the structures in the class---nothing fails, for example, if we consider classes of pseudometric structures, partial metric structures (those in which self-distances need not be zero, Section~\ref{secpartial}) or extended (i.e. $({\mathbb R}\cup\{\infty\})$-valued) metric structures (\cite{lawveremetr}).
-The latter suggests a much more interesting direction: instead of simply dropping metric axioms, can we replace ${\mathbb R}\cup\{\infty\}$ with an arbitrary {\it quantale} (or, if you like, an arbitrary {\it frame}) $\V$?
-(We review the relevant terminology in Section~\ref{subsecquantprelims}, incidentally.)
+Careful examination reveals that one can toy as much as one likes with the axioms governing the metric spaces underlying the structures in the class---nothing fails, for example, if we consider classes of pseudometric structures, partial metric structures (those in which self-distances need not be zero, Section~\ref{secpartial}) or extended (that is, $({\mathbb R}\cup\{\infty\})$-valued) metric structures (\cite{lawveremetr}).
+The latter suggests a much more interesting direction: instead of simply dropping metric axioms, can we replace ${\mathbb R}\cup\{\infty\}$ with an arbitrary {\it quantale} $\V$?
 What properties of the quantale ${\mathbb R}\cup\{\infty\}$ are indispensable in this context?
-As it happens, we require little more than that the quantale be cocontinuous (see Definition~\ref{contdef}), i.e. that any element of $\V$ can be approximated from above.
+As it happens, we require the quantale to be \emph{strongly Flagg} (see Definition~\ref{defsflagg}), a strengthening of the more familiar notion of continuity.

 This is of independent interest, but also points to important future applications: in Section~\ref{secpartial} we briefly consider structures over partial metric spaces, and restrict to the case where $\V=\Omega$ is a continuous frame.
 There we suggest the following equivalences of categories (following \cite{partcors}, \cite{fuzzysetsi}, and \cite{fuzzysetsii}):